 - We must create a space in our living room where our family and friends can entertain and be together

-- If someone is single and looking to have a partner, he/she needs to get rid of all single objects, artwork of lonely woman/man, needs to have two bedside tables and two matching night lights
+- If someone is single and looking to have a partner, he/she needs to get rid of all single objects, the artwork of a lonely woman/man needs to have two bedside tables and two matching night lights

 - Use our inner voice to make any changes

-Once we have our list, we must start from the easy ones.
+Once we have our list, we must start with the easy ones.